-- The Neighbourhood Area shall be designed with a series of focal points and community destinations to support community activity and is identified in Map 4: Land Use Concept. - The Neighbourhood Area should accommodate a diversity of housing types and tenures to meet the needs of residents of all ages, income levels and lifestyles throughout the Plan Area. - The layout and design of the Neighbourhood Area should integrate significant environmental features and prominent viewscapes. - 4.
+- The Neighbourhood Area shall be designed with a series of focal points and community destinations to support community activity and is identified in Map 34: Land Use Concept. - The Neighbourhood Area should accommodate a diversity of housing types and tenures to meet the needs of residents of all ages, income levels and lifestyles throughout the Plan Area. - 3.
+The layout and design of the Neighbourhood Area should integrate significant environmental features and prominent viewscapes. - 4.
 Multi-family residential developments should be located throughout the Plan Area and are encouraged to: - i.
 Be adjacent or in close proximity to major roadways - ii.
 Be integrated into the active transportation network; and - iii.
 Be adjacent to a public open space, pathway network, public amenities and/or commercial development - 5.
 Multi-family residential developments should be integrated with appropriate transitions to ensure compatible interfaces with surrounding neighbourhoods. - 6.
-Future Neighbourhood Area Structure Plans should accommodate alternative housing forms throughout the neighbourhood. - 7.
+Future Neighbourhood Area Structure Plans should accommodate alternative housing forms throughout the neighbourhood.
+Alternative housing forms (e.g. studio suites, live-work units) should be allowed within the Neighbourhood Area at the discretion of the Approving Authority. - 7.
 Connectivity and mobility throughout the Neighbourhood Area shall be facilitated through the development of permeable street and active transportation networks. - 8.
 Civic uses, institutional uses and neighbourhood scale commercial and/or services may be provided in the Neighbourhood Area.